The following study guide is designed for use as a companion to my book No Ordinary Invitation: Called to Live a Life of Eternal Purpose.

 11-2.
 What is your experience with resting?
 Do you do it?
 How would others describe your resting?

 11-3.
-Have you ever experienced significant consequences from a lack of rest?
+Have you ever experienced significant consequences due to a lack of rest?
 Were there spiritual consequences?

 11-4.
 Take time to ponder the path of your feet.
 Are the things you are busy doing the things God would have you to do?
 Are there any course corrections that need to be made?

 11-5.
-Stop the damage and start anew.
+Stop the damage; start life anew.
 Take time for confession and time to accept the forgiveness He offers.

 11-6.
 Are you aware of the spiritual battle raging around you?
 Do you know who the real enemy is?
 Is there anything disguised as a friend that is truly an enemy?